mgmeyers/obsidian-california-coast-theme/README.md

 ## Contributing

-If you see any issue, or would like to contribute to this theme, please submit an issue or raise a PR.
+If you see any issues, or would like to contribute to this theme, please submit an issue or raise a PR.

+## Extra features

+- This theme supports @SlRvb's [image position controls](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Guide/Image-Positions.md)

 ## Support